Required

 Average Credit Score

-In order to understand what the average credit scores mean to a state, you need to know the credit score ranges.
+You need to know the credit score ranges to understand what the average credit scores mean to a state.

 For FICO credit scores, 850-800 is exceptional, 740-799 is very good, 670-739 is good, 580-669 is fair, and 300-579 is poor.

-Minnesota and Mississippi check in with the highest and lowest scores when it comes to credit scores, with Minnesota’s average being very good and Mississippi’s being in the good range.
+Minnesota and Mississippi have the highest and lowest credit scores, with Minnesota’s average being very good and Mississippi’s being in the good range.

 Average Consumer Debt